Temparh/kappa-the-game/README.md

-# A project to test my own skills in Node.js

-Why can't I hold all these commits
+# A cute Twitch games

+A ridicoulessly hard game in which you must observe a Twitch chat to guess the game.
+For all the Kappa lovers out there.